Advanced Team Coaching Course

-In this course you will learn about team theories.
-You will be introduced to a variety of tools, which you will have the chance to practice, learn coaching approaches and use them the way professional coaches do.
+In this course, you will learn about team theories.
+You will be introduced to a variety of tools, which you will have the chance to practice, as well as learn coaching approaches and use them the way professional coaches do.
 You will also learn how to set up a team coaching structure that helps you and your teams achieve the goals you set.

-The Advanced Team Coaching Course comes in two editions: The Enterprise Edition, which is targeted at companies that currently are doing a transition with agile42 coaches, and the Open Edition, which is targeted at individuals attending a public class.
+The Advanced Team Coaching Course comes in two editions: The Enterprise Edition, which is targeted at companies that are currently going through a transition with agile42 coaches, and the Open Edition, which is targeted at individuals attending a public class.

 Part 1: Training

 The focus of the first day is mainly on Personal Coaching techniques and the understanding of Systemic Coaching.
-The Goal is to expose people to the difference between "coaching" a sport team and coaching individuals by helping them to unlock their potential and achieve their own goals.
+The goal is to expose people to the difference between “coaching” a sports team and coaching individuals by helping them to unlock their potential and achieve their own goals.

-The focus of the second day is on understanding the foundation of a Team, and realizing how many more factors we have to consider when coaching teams; most of those factors are not under our control but we can influence the environment in which the teams are working, so that they will be able to change most of the constraint, if really empowered to do so.
-The rest of the days focuses on introducing the idea of Facilitation as a more structured and comprehensive matter than just running stand-ups.
+The focus of the second day is on understanding the foundation of a Team, and realizing how many more factors we have to consider when coaching teams; most of those factors are not under our control but we can influence the environment in which the teams work, so that they will be able to change most of their constraints, if really empowered to do so.
+The rest of the days focus on introducing the idea of Facilitation as a more structured and comprehensive matter than just running stand-ups.

 - Team performance models

 - Facilitation techniques